The Klio Server v0.0.15

 Step-by-step setup

-The encryption key is used to encrypt backup data at rest:
+The encryption key is used to encrypt backup data at rest.
+Klio uses Age encryption to protect the key, enabling credential rotation without touching the Kopia repository.

 Tip